Privilege (film): Plot

-The stadium rally has a record attendance, and features militarized performance from various nationalist organizations.
+The stadium rally has a record attendance, and features militarised performance from various nationalist organisations.
 A firebrand preacher, Reverend Jeremy Tate, tells the assembled crowd they will be handed cards reading "We Will Conform," rails against the perceived post-war apathy in the country, and demands they repeat the words at his prompting, which they follow.
 Shorter and his band take the stage, with the band members wearing costumes and assuming poses reminiscent of Nazi Germany.
 Disabled citizens are given preferential seating to the stage, in the hopes Shorter's music will heal them.
 When Shorter later watches footage of the rally on television, he is disgusted at the display, and goes on a furniture-breaking tear.
 He also reveals to Vanessa that contrary to the publicity that his old show was just an act, he bears real scars and bruises from being legitimately assaulted by the mock policemen in the act.

 Shorter's record company holds a formal event to give him an achievement award and profess theirs and the nation's love for him.
 Shorter finally breaks down, inarticulately declaring disgust for the public that cannot see past his charade, and asking to be seen as an individual and not the inflated deity he has been presented as.
 After stunned silence, the public reacts angrily, and his popularity immediately plummets.
-Andrew Butler announces his immediate resignation from the Shorter organization, as it is no longer lucrative for his investors.
+Andrew Butler announces his immediate resignation from the Shorter organisation, as it is no longer lucrative for his investors.
 The narrator states that to placate the now-hateful masses, and to preserve the viability of the still extant businesses that carry his name, Shorter's music will be banned from airplay, and he shall not be allowed to speak or perform publicly again.

 In postscript, the narrator reveals that there is little left of Shorter's career, and over archival footage of him ("with the soundtrack removed, of course..."), declares, "It is going to be a happy time in England, this year in the future."